GrassHopper1977/CHERIoT_Experiments/windows_setup.md

 4. After install, reboot your machine for it to finish the install.
 5. Click Start and find Ubuntu, and click it to start.
 6. The first time it will ask about a Unix username and password.
 We may need this for later.

+# Installing the CHERIoT-Platform/cheriot-rtos Development Environment on Windows
+I'm not ashamed to admit that I use Visual Studio Code on Windows as my preferred IDE (I just have too many other programs on there to be constantly switching back and forth with Linux).
+There are some user guides for setting up the Sonata Board and the IDE but they don't all appear to be updated.
+I'm just documenting everything here so that I don't forget it for next time.
+Sadly, it's not as easy as cloning from Visual Studio Code as that doesn't work, instead we have to clone from Windows Subsystem for Linux.

+## Installing on Windows
+We attempted to get the toolchain running on Windows following the [From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html) and found that it wasn't building and the connection to the drive wasn't working.
+A suggestion from [this page](https://github.com/orgs/CHERIoT-Platform/discussions/245) suggested using WSL (Windows Subsystem for Linux) for some parts of the install, so that's what we will be attempting.
+We're also going to attempt this on a fresh Windows 11 install to make life a bit easier.
+The WSL installation is discussed [here](#installing-wsl).

 ### Other Packages to have Installed
 1. Got to [Install Docker Desktop on Windows](https://docs.docker.com/desktop/setup/install/windows-install/) and follow the instructions.